a10v/dotfiles/README.md

 ## Updating Pre-existing Machines

-With Chezmoi, running `chezmoi update` will pull all the changes from the repository.
+With Chezmoi, running `chezmoi update` will pull all the changes from the repository (no need to re-initialize dotfiles).

 ## Main Items/Tools: